mossblaser/prometheus_pysunspec2_exporter/README.md

-This project was inspired by Ramon Buckland's [inosion/prometheus-sunspec-exporter](https://github.com/inosion/prometheus-sunspec-exporter) implementation which is built on the ['v1' pySunSpec library](https://github.com/sunspec/pysunspec), but is not a drop-in replacement.
+This project was inspired by Ramon Buckland's [inosion/prometheus-sunspec-exporter](https://github.com/inosion/prometheus-sunspec-exporter) implementation which is built on the [earlier pySunSpec library](https://github.com/sunspec/pysunspec), but is not a drop-in replacement.
 Noteworthy differences between these two exporters include: